Buying guide: Computer for DJing – by a DJ & computer specialist

 Especially Apple (MacBook Air, iPad) has the tendency to make passively cooled laptops.

-Even actively cooled laptops often under perform, due bad thermal design and bad fan configuration (kick in too late or at a too low speed).
+Even actively cooled laptops often underperform, due bad thermal design and bad fan configuration (kick in too late or at a too low speed).

 Which results in warped and sometimes fried motherboards (see Google).

-Actively cooled computer are always faster.
+Actively cooled computers are always faster.

 But the downside of active cooling is the added fan noise (which you won’t hear in a club).